Cherry Spring, Texas: Settlers and Community

 The 1860 Census of Gillespie County listed 117 people in Cherry Spring.

 John O. Meusebach brokered the Meusebach-Comanche Treaty in 1847, making area settlers safe from Comanche raids.
 However, Kiowa, and Apache depredations were still committed against the settlers.
 The most famous white captive of the area was Herman Lehmann.
 Lehmann later ran the cattle drive stop that became the Cherry Springs Dance Hall.

-John O. Meusebach was buried in Cherry Spring in the family cemetery after his death in 1897.

 Cherry Spring School

-The Cherry Mountain School Complex, includes Das Alte Schulhaus (the original school) and the Cherry Spring School.
+The Cherry Mountain School Complex includes Das Alte Schulhaus (the original school) and the Cherry Spring School.
 The complex, the original school and Cherry Spring School were separately designated Recorded Texas Historic Landmarks.
-The Cherry Spring School was is listed on the National Register of Historic Places listings in Gillespie County, Texas.
+The Cherry Spring School is listed on the National Register of Historic Places listings in Gillespie County, Texas.